A community network for academic data science leaders, practitioners, and educators

 ~ Latest Academic Data Science News ~

-pulled from our newsletter pipeline
+pulled from our newsletter pipeline and our community

 There are many ways to join the conversation: Check us out on social media, signup for our newsletters, or join a Special Interest Group call.Get Involved